top of page

 THE BIG FOUR

-A prominent fixture in NYC's speakeasy scene, Glenn's Big Four has built a reputation through extended residencies and engagements at top venues including The Rainbow Room, Pegu Club, Honeybees, Delilah, NY Distilling, The Plaza Hotel and more, and are currently in residence Thursdays at Festival Cafe on 61st and 2nd Ave.
+Glenn's Big Four Quartet has built a reputation through extended residencies and engagements at venues including The Rainbow Room, The Plaza Hotel, Pegu Club and more, and are currently in residence Thursdays at Festival Cafe on 61st and 2nd Ave.
+Select concert performances have the Sidney and Berne Davis Arts Center, The Pennsylvania Jazz Society, and Nelson Hall.

 THE "TWO GUITAR" QUARTET

-Modeled after the unique sound of the George Barnes and Ruby Braff Quartet, this lineup features Glenn on electric guitar, cornet, acoustic rhythm guitar, and string bass—showcasing his dynamic role as a frontline soloist.
-As the newest addition to Crytzer's quartet family, this ensemble has quickly gained acclaim, appearing in concert at the Sidney and Berne Davis Arts Center, the Brooklyn Botanic Gardens, and the Tri-State Jazz Society, as well as at various speakeasies and restaurants throughout NYC.
+Glenn’s “two guitar” quartet is modeled after the unique sound of the George Barnes and Ruby Braff Quartet and features Glenn on electric guitar, showcasing his dynamic role as a frontline soloist, along with cornet, acoustic rhythm guitar, and string bass.
+The ensemble has quickly gained acclaim, appearing in concert at the Sidney and Berne Davis Arts Center, the Brooklyn Botanic Gardens, and the Tri-State Jazz Society, as well as at various venues throughout NYC.

 THE "PIANO" QUARTET